 For on-campus training, students or students and instructors will wear facemasks and larger rooms will be utilized for social distancing.
 Be sure to check your email or mail before class for details on locations and any specific requirements for your training.

-If you're still planning on moving to St. Cloud for the fall semester, there are several housing options.
+If you're still planning on moving to St. Cloud, there are several housing options.

 Because of COVID-19, SCSU is limiting the number of people in dorms, which will reduce the number of SCTCC students they'll be able to accept in residential halls during the 2020-2021 Academic Year.
 Priority will be given to SCSU students for room assignments.
 Be in close contact with SCSU Residential Life to discuss your housing options.

 To learn more about other housing options and how to use the SCTCC app to find a roommate, check out the Housing page.